The Logos and Cosmos Initiative

 The Logos and Cosmos Initiative (LCI) is a five-year IFES program that will focus on mentoring students, staff, and academics in Latin America and Francophone Africa.
 The LCI will equip them and fund them to carry out projects in the University that foster dialogue between Theology and the Sciences (both social and natural).
-This initiative is part of IFES’ “Engaging the University ” ministry and an extension of our commitment to impact all of society for the glory of Christ.
+This initiative, which began in 2020, is part of IFES’ “Engaging the University ” ministry and an extension of our commitment to impact all of society for the glory of Christ.

 The Gospel of John begins with the Word (logos) who was with God, who was God, and through whom the whole world (cosmos) was made.

 The ideas behind the Greek words logos (λόγος) and cosmos (κόσμος) lie at the heart of both Christian theology and the University.
 By means of biblical mentoring, skills training and funding, the LCI will equip about 80 Catalysts over five years to plan and carry out projects that draw together theological and scientific perspectives, and contribute to IFES’s Gospel-calling to the university.

 Alejandra Ortiz, a co-coordinator for the Logos and Cosmos Initiative in Latin America, was part of the team selecting the catalysts for her region.
 As a member of the Engaging the University team in Latin America, she encourages students and staff to connect their disciplines to their faith.
 Now through the LCI, she says this ministry will be emphasized in a strategic way:

 “We hope the LCI will provide formation for key people in the national movements and subregions, that they may become resources and mentors for others in how they relate their disciplines to their faith.
 We aim to see staff, students and movements engage with the whole of the university and invest in key people to model and inspire.”

 Although these projects will begin at the campus level, they are expected to expand to national and regional levels.
 Working in close partnership with IFES national movements, the LCI will nurture a new generation of Christian leaders to bring Theology to bear on major issues in their disciplines and produce relevant resources in their context.